softwaresaved/common-form-questions/core-questions.md

 ### Question:
 What problems do you see in your work where better software would help

+#### Reason:
+This is to gain insight into problems faced by the research software community; it could inform promoting existing solutions or coming together to discuss a new matter

 #### Type:
 Paragraph Text

 ###  Question:
 With regards to research software which statement best describes your situation

+#### Reason:
+Understanding the relationship applicants/attendees have with software helps us to choose appropriate reviewers, make better groups and understand the community

 #### Type:
 Dropdown